 And right off that trail you’ll find the Great Miami River Recreational Trail.
 Take a quick look at this page on AllTrails for the map.

 There’s a HUGE park located close to the trails and right along the river – Marcum Park.
 When we’re able to have outdoor events again, this park is home to Hamilton Flea.
-The park has an expansive green space, sculptures, a water feature to play in (may be closed for 2020), a huge amphitheater, picnic tables, and more.
+The park has an expansive green space, sculptures, a water feature to play in, a huge amphitheater, picnic tables, and more.